JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 {id="sequences-java"}

 In Kotlin, use _[sequences](sequences.md)_.
-Multi-step processing of sequences is executed lazily when possible: actual computing happens only when the result of the whole processing chain is requested.
+Multi-step processing of sequences is executed lazily when possible – actual computing happens only when the result of the whole processing chain is requested.

 ```kotlin